HanaokaYuzu/Gemini-API/README.md

 - Press F12 for web inspector, go to `Network` tab and refresh the page
 - Click any request and copy cookie values of `__Secure-1PSID` and `__Secure-1PSIDTS`

+> [!TIP]
-Note: `__Secure-1PSIDTS` could get expired frequently if the Google account is actively used elsewhere, especially when visiting <https://gemini.google.com> directly.
-It's recommended to use a separate Google account if you are builing a keep-alive service with this package.
+> `__Secure-1PSIDTS` could get expired frequently if <https://gemini.google.com> is kept opened in the browser after copying cookies.
+It's recommended to get cookies from a separate session (e.g. a new login in browser's private mode) if you are building a keep-alive service with this package.
+>
+> For more details, please refer to discussions in [issue #6](https://github.com/HanaokaYuzu/Gemini-API/issues/6)

 ## Usage